apwide/k8s-golive-agent/examples/README.md

 ```

 ## Simple Namespace Status
-Let's share status of your environments with Golive & Jira Users.
+Let's share the status of your environments with Golive & Jira users.
-And as it's common to use namespace to categorize environment, let's extract information from it.
+Since it's common to use namespaces to categorize environments, let's extract information from them.

 ```shell
 kubectl apply -k ./simple-namespace-status